 Water Works.
 Focus on Hydration.

 We carry water bottles now.
 It’s what we do.
 It has become a style statement as well as a health benefit.
-Fashion forward designs, every colour and texture, shape and delivery method is available to suit your individual taste.
-We flavour water, chill it, put fruit in it, filter it...but still, it is ultimately life-giving water.
+Fashion forward designs, every color and texture, shape and delivery method is available to suit your individual taste.
+We flavor water, chill it, put fruit in it, filter it...but still, it is ultimately life-giving water.

 Our learnings on the sustainability of natural resources and our throw away culture is finally catching up with us with shocking images of sticken wildlife, swirling masses of trash floating on the ocean, deforestation, drought...it’s a mess that we will spend decades trying to rectify.

 The world is waking up, water is such a precious resource, literally life-sustaining and we are recognizing that we cannot assume it is endless in supply; brands are born and reinvented through crisis like these as they recognize the opportunity to define themselves in the conscious of the consumer in an ever crowded market.

 But in all this brand-led consciousness, do we understand fully what water means for our bodies?

 Overall, an adult human body comprises around 55% (women) 60% (men) of water - according to Dr Jeffrey Utz, Allegheny University.
 According to HH Mitchell from the Journal of Biological Chemistry 158, the brain and heart are composed of 73% water, the lungs about 83%, the skin is around 64% water, muscles and kidneys are 79% and even the bones are 31% water.

 So it comes as no surprise that water helps optimize all muscular, organ and cellular function.